wultra/mtoken-sdk-android/docs/README.md

 ## Migration Guides

-If you need to upgrade Wultra Mobile Token SDK for Android to a newer version, you can check the following migration guides:
+If you need to upgrade the Wultra Mobile Token SDK for Android to a newer version, you can check the following migration guides:

 - [Migration from version `1.4.x` to `1.5.x`](Migration-1.5.md)